Skip to main content

 The reduction in circulating estradiol levels, mediated by Anastrozole, directly impacts fluid dynamics.
 Estrogen influences fluid balance primarily through its effects on renal sodium and water handling.
 Estrogen receptors (ERs), particularly ERα, are present in various kidney segments, including the proximal tubules, thick ascending limb of the loop of Henle, and collecting ducts.

 Activation of these receptors can lead to increased expression or activity of sodium transporters, such as the epithelial sodium channel (ENaC) and the Na+/K+-ATPase pump, promoting enhanced sodium reabsorption.
-Water follows sodium osmotically, leading to an expansion of volume.
+Water follows sodium osmotically, leading to an expansion of extracellular fluid volume.
 By lowering estradiol concentrations, Anastrozole attenuates this estrogen-mediated renal sodium and water retention.

 Interplay with the Renin-Angiotensin-Aldosterone System